Your student has already started the fall college semester. You’ve paid the tuition (whew!), and your eager Einstein has even selected a major.

-Health coverage: It's a requirement Students at Emory University this year face a new requirement -- and it's not a mandatory course in science.
+Students at Emory University this year face a new requirement — and it’s not a mandatory course in science.
 Rather, the historic Atlanta school requires its students to have medical coverage.
-Those who are uninsured, or those whose insurance doesn't meet the college's requirements, are automatically enrolled in the Emory Student Health Insurance Plan, underwritten by Aetna.
+Those who are uninsured, or those whose insurance doesn’t meet the college’s requirements, are automatically enrolled in the Emory Student Health Insurance Plan, underwritten by Aetna.
 Premiums run about $1,800 for a year of coverage.
-This year, roughly 37 percent of the school's 11,700 graduate and undergraduates are enrolling and paying for coverage, says Dr. Michael Huey, executive director of Emory's health care services.
+This year, roughly 37 percent of the school’s 11,700 graduate and undergraduates are enrolling and paying for coverage, says Dr. Michael Huey, executive director of Emory’s health care services.

 “We need students to be healthy to complete their academic career,” says Huey, who notes that prior to this year, just select groups of students (such as those in the medical school) had to be insured.